sankalpmukim/sankalpmukim/README.md

 ## About me
 I am a 2nd year student studying in VIT university, Vellore.
 I love cool tech.
-I literally optimiezed my own password for speed(xD). \
+I literally optimized my own password for speed(xD). \
 I like to get a deep understanding of a technology before coding in it.
 This helps me write the best quality code and has made me good at learning very fast.

 ### Frontend Skills